ainc/awesomeincu-2015/_tutorials/jekyll-basics.md

 ---
 layout: post
-title: Learn The Basics Of Jekyll and GitHub
+title: Learn The Basics of Jekyll
 ---